ShizukaDonaghue/happy-beans/TESTING.md

 * **_As a Site User, I can delete the comment I posted so that I can remove it from the comments section._**

   For the author of the comment, a vertical ellipsis is available next to the comment posting date.
 Users can select the delete button here, which opens a modal to confirm the deletion.
+Once confirmed, the comment is deleted.

   <img src="docs/images/testing/us-delete-comment-modal.png" width=420>